 Description of Devonshire House

-Devonshire House is an office building opposite to Green Park in Mayfair, London W1.
+Devonshire House office building opposite Green Park in Mayfair, London W1.

 Directly above the Green Park tube station with entrance from Piccadilly.